 What’s This Aquatic Plant?
 Tuesdays from 3 to 3:45 PM

 Please join us for one of our weekly online plant ID sessions.
 Taking our cues from the “teach a man to fish” philosophy of providing assistance, we will help walk you through the process of first, determining if you have found a suspicious plant; and next, identifying your plant.
-Have photos ready of plants you would like us to help you identify.
+Please submit photos of any plants you would like to share at the session in advance of the session using the form link below.
 PLEASE click here for directions on how to take a “readable” photo.

 Using the Esri Survey 123 App to Document IAP Screening Surveys